MileHacker Logo

 Búzios boasts over 20 unique beaches.
 From calm, family-friendly shores to popular surfing spots, a diverse coastline awaits exploration.
 Experience crystal-clear waters perfect for swimming and sunbathing.

-Clear, calm waters are frequent during the dry season (May-September).
+Clear, calm waters are frequent when it's not rainy (May-September).

 Peak sun requires consistent sunscreen reapplication and seeking shade.